Mexican History: The Revolution (1910-20)

 Armed Rising (1910-11)

 Madero was no revolutionary.
 He simply wanted an honest election and moderate reforms.
+Madero bravely opposed Díaz when it was dangerous and could have cost him his life.
+[Cumberland, p.
+70.]
+Madero campaigned vigorously and vocally across the country, advicating reform and generrating widespread support.
+He and 5,000 others were arrested (June 6, 1910).
+The election was held (June 10).
+The huge Díaz victory was widely seen as fradulent.
+Madero escaped.
+While he was not a revolutioinsary himself.
 He had, however, some real revolutionaries on his side.
+This was the beginning of the Mexican Revolution, but not the bloody struggle that the Revolution became.
+Madero was now a wanted man and evaded rearrest by fleeing to America, first to New Orleans and then to Dallas and finally San Antonio.
+He issued his Plan of San Luis Potosí, which had been written while in prison.
+[Ross, p.
+114.]
 Madero proclaimed the elections of 1910 and Díaz's victory null and void.
-He called for an armed revolution.
-This was the beginning of the Mexican Revolution, but not the bloody struggle that the Revolution became.
-The Revolution against soon spread.
+Mean ehiler back in Mexico, the had begin to spread an intensify.
 Francisco Villa was an ardent supporter of Madero.
-And his Army of the North took Chihuahua, and Ciudad Juárez in Chihuahua.
-Zapata in the south joined the growing coalition against Díaz.
-Madero signed the Treaty of Ciudad Juárez with the Díaz forces (May 17, 1911) He demanded Díaz resign as a condition for an armistice.
+He formed the Army of the North and seized control of Chihuahua.
+Ciudad Juárez was a border town in Chihuahua and a source of American arms.
+Zapata rising in the south (Morelos) joined the growing coalition against Díaz.
+Zapata's vision was the Plan de Ayala, expressed in battle cry "Reforma, Libertad, Justicia y Ley!" which eventually became "Tierra y Libertad!".
+[Noble, p.
+2376.]
+Madero reentered Mexico and Ciudad Juárez He signed the Treaty of Ciudad Juárez with the Díaz forces, ending the fighting (May 17, 1911) Díaz had to resign as a condition for an armistice.
 Díaz resigned (May 25).
 He fled the country (May 26).
 Díaz found refuge in France where he is buried.
 Madero appointed Francisco León de la Barra as interim president to replace Díaz.
 León de la Barra was an arch conservative and opposed many of the reforms that Madero had championed.
 The effect was deeply disappointing to Villa, Zapata, and others who had hoped for real change.
-Zapata responded with the Plan de Ayala (November 25, 1911).

 Madero Presidency (1911-13)

-Madero became president after Díaz tried to reverse the results in the 1910 election.
-Madero had suceeded in forcing Díaz out by temporarily unifying various democratic and anti-Díaz forces.
-This included elements that were mutually incompatable and that were no committed to democratic government in Mexico.
-Madero attempted a series of moderate reforms.
+Madero after Díaz tried to reverse the results in the 1910 election led resistance to the stolen election.
+He assumed the presidency (1911).
+He was intent on reconciling the badly shaken country.
+Madero had succeeded in forcing Díaz out, however, by temporarily unifying various democratic and anti-Díaz forces.
+This included elements that were mutually incompatible and essentially not willing to be reconciled.
+Among the anti-Díaz forces were wealthy land-owners and others not at all committed to democratic government in Mexico.
+A strong leader would have found reconciliation difficult and Madero was for a forceful leader.
+He attempted a series of moderate reforms.
 The reforms were a disappointment to the revolutionaries who wanted more drastic action.
-They were even more vehemently opposed by the conservatives who were adament about preserving the existing order.
-Madero was an idealistic lawyer without the political or leadership skills capable of controlling the reaction to his reforms.
+They were even more vehemently opposed by the conservatives who were adamant about preserving the existing order.
+There problem was with Díaz not with the Porfiriato system Díaz had created.
+Madero was an idealistic lawyer without the political or leadership skills capable of controlling the passions released with Díaz's departure or the conservative reaction to his reforms.
 Madero did not last long as president.
 Mexico soon spun out of his control.
 After Díaz was forced from Mexico, Madero did not replace the Porfirista military with his supporters.
+As a result the Mexican Army which was the principal force in the country was controlled by men at odds with President Madero, men who Madero trusted to do their duty.
+At the same time, many of Madero's supporters were disappointed with his performance.
+Even Zapata denounced the President.
+After years of censorship, Mexican newspapers took advantage of their newly found freedom of the press to criticize Madero's performance as president harshly.
+Gustavo A. Madero, the president's brother, remarked that "the newspapers bite the hand that took off their muzzle."
+Francisco Madero refused the recommendation of some of his advisers that he bring back censorship.

 La Decena Tragica (February 1913)